Ph.D. Fudan University, 1994

 Chap.
 3 Intrinsic geometry of surfaces in Euclidean 3-space--local theory

-2. geodesic curvature, Liouville formula; geodesics and its equations
+3. geodesic curvature (and relation to normal curvature), Liouville formula; geodesics and its equations

-4. exponential map, geodesic polar coordinate, Gauss lemma, (local) minimality of geodesics; surfaces of constant curvature
+5. exponential map, geodesic polar coordinate, Gauss lemma, (local) minimality of geodesics; isometries, surfaces of constant curvature

 Exercises: 1.
 Ex.5, 6, 8* of Section 4-4 in ;